 Bringing condoms, lube and other forms of protection with you while traveling is smart practice.
 If you plan to buy condoms in other countries, be aware there are some differences, try to find brands that are approved by the FDA.
 The packaging could be in another language and you may not be able to discern specifics of the products you are buying.
 Bring them with you in advance or make sure you do your homework on the products available in the country you are visiting well before the heat of the moment.
 In some countries, traveling with sexually explicit material can be used as evidence of sex work which may result in you being detained while traveling.
 Trans people are often unfairly targeted, be aware that in recent years there have been a few instances where people have used sex toys to victimize LGBT travelers.
 One couple was the victim of an alleged hate crime by TSA agents and another couple was arrested in Malaysia for being in possession of a sex toy.
 Keep in mind that traveling with these items into some countries is illegal.
 Be very cautious and do your homework before crossing borders with anything you think could be questionable.

 - International Travel

-It’s illegal to be gay in 82 countries.
+It’s illegal to be gay in over 60 countries.
 The majority of the world does not understand the difference between gender and sexuality and some transgender people might be identified as LGBT and denied access into certain countries.
 Study the laws and policies of the areas you are traveling.
 No one should be forced to miss out on the wonders of the world based on their sexual orientation, gender identity or expression.
 Be mindful of the policies of the country and make the decision that feels best for you.

 - Travel with Friends